The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 Suspects Vs Prospects Infographic on how to differentiate between them

-A sales suspect is someone who lingers in the awareness and interest sales process and funnels without any actual means or intention of buying your products or services.
+A sales suspect lingers in the awareness and interest sales process and funnels without any actual means or intention of buying your products or services.
 You suspect they fit your ideal customer persona, but you don’t have any other information about them, and they’re unwilling to engage consistently.

 Want to learn more?
 Read: Separating Suspects And Prospects: Improve The Leads In Your Funnel